brainchen98/nxtOSEK-Setup-Guide-2015-/README.md

 https://drive.google.com/file/d/0B--aP6OEoKPQUFR6SmhDUmdIaUU/view?usp=sharing

 NOTE.
 My nxtOSEK version is not up to date.
-The newest version is 300 and I'm on 214b3 (that was what popped up on sourceforge first)
+The newest version is 300 and I'm on 214b3.
+Version 300 requires GNUARM toolchain 4.6.2 which I struggled to find.
+Eventually I found it but still couldn't get it working.
+The Windows installation page uses the older toolchain anyway (4.0.2).

 http://sourceforge.net/projects/lejos-osek/files/nxtOSEK/